Frequently Asked Questions

 5. How can I use my own monetary policy rule in a comparative exercise?

 There are two ways to use your own interest rate rule in the MMB as long as the rule can be expressed in terms of common MMB variables such as inflation, output or output gap.
 First, you can choose an option for "User-specified monetary policy rule" among a list of monetary policy rules.
 Then a menu with a general form for an interest rate rule will be presented.
 You can specify coefficient values in front of each variable.
 Second, you can add a new interest rate rule to a set of programmed common policy rules.
-Please refer to Section 6 of the MMB User guide (pages 22-23) for detailed instructions for both ways.
+Please refer to section 5 (page 10) of the MMB User guide for detailed instructions for both ways.